Autumn’s Must Have Accessory for iOS 12 is Security

-Later today, Apple will host their annual September launch event in which they are expected to announce three new iPhones: the iPhone XS, iPhone XS Max and iPhone XC, following on from the iPhone X generation released in 2017.
-As well as this, Apple are expected to unveil the Apple Watch 4 and the latest update to their operating system, iOS 12.
-It is this development that is arguably the most interesting announcement due to come out of the launch event as Apple are likely to attempt to remedy several pain points users had with previous updates in order to improve customer feedback and compete with Google’s latest OS developments.
+Later today, Apple will host their annual September launch event in which they are expected to announce three new iPhones: the iPhone XS, iPhone XS Max and iPhone XC.
+This follows the iPhone X generation released in 2017.
+Apple are also due to unveil the Apple Watch 4 and the latest update to their operating system, iOS 12.
+It is this development that is arguably the most interesting announcement due to come out of the launch even.
+Apple are likely to attempt to remedy several pain points users had with previous updates in order to improve customer feedback and compete with Google’s latest OS developments.

-Apple will also introduce updated features to Siri, Apple News, Voice memos, Stocks and CarPlay, while Group FaceTime with up to 32 people will also become available, although this feature is thought to have been delayed until later this year. iOS 12 will be made available free of charge to Apple customers about a week after the launch event today and will be compatible with iPhone 5s and newer devices, iPad Air, iPad mini and iPod Touch, the broadest support for a software update that Apple has ever offered, one of their biggest advantages over Android.
+Apple will also introduce updated features to Siri, Apple News, Voice memos, Stocks and CarPlay.
+Group FaceTime, with up to 32 people, will also become available.
+However, this feature is thought to have been delayed until later this year. iOS 12 will be made available free of charge to Apple customers a week after the launch event today.
+It will be compatible with iPhone 5s and newer devices, iPad Air, iPad mini and iPod touch.
+This is the broadest support for a software update that Apple has ever offered and one of their biggest advantages over Android.

-Even with all of these new features and software updates, iPhones and iOS devices will still be vulnerable to cyber attacks.
-Phishing in particular poses a real threat to iPhone users as it involves human interaction and can often be mistaken as legitimate communication.
-Mobile devices are becoming popular targets for phishing attacks as they are typically connected outside traditional firewalls, lack endpoint security controls, access a variety of messaging platforms and hold a huge amount of personal and corporate data.
-Traditionally email-based phishing attacks were considered the main threat to internet users and while this is still a significant issue, most people are now educated on these risks and many organizations have email policies and secure gateways in place to minimize the danger.
+Even with all of these new features and updates, iPhones and iOS devices will still be vulnerable to cyber attacks.
+Phishing in particular poses a real threat to smartphone users.
+Mobile devices are becoming popular targets for phishing attacks.
+They are typically connected outside traditional firewalls, lack endpoint security controls, access a variety of messaging platforms and hold a huge amount of personal and corporate data.
+Traditionally, email-based phishing attacks were considered the main threat to internet users.
+While this is still a significant issue, most people are now up to speed on these risks.
+Many organizations have email policies and secure gateways in place to minimize the danger.

 LinkedIn has become a popular platform for phishing attacks in recent years, likely taking advantage of the assumption that all members are professionals, looking to make connections and build contacts.
-Once connected on the site, hackers with false accounts gain access to users’ email addresses and can then send spam or lure the user into downloading malware onto their device.
-Due to of the professional nature of LinkedIn people are likely to accept requests from anyone, unlike on Facebook or email, and with access to personal details on the user’s profile, hackers can personalize communications and build trust.
+Once connected on the site, hackers with false accounts gain access to users’ email addresses.
+They can then send spam or lure the user into downloading malware onto their device.
+Due to of the professional nature of LinkedIn, people are likely to accept requests from anyone.
+With access to personal details on the user’s profile, hackers can personalize communications and build trust.

-Another trend gaining popularity in recent years is SMS phishing, a technique that involves sending a text message claiming to be from a legitimate source and convincing the user to follow a link to a fake account login page.
-Such pages can then be used to capture data such as login credentials, personal information and banking details simply by posing as a trusted brand or website, the user lets their guard down.
+Another trend gaining popularity in recent years is SMS phishing.
+This technique involves sending a text message, claiming to be from a legitimate source and convincing the user to follow a link to a fake account login page.
+Hackers use these pages to capture data such as login credentials, personal information and banking details.
+By posing as a trusted brand or website, the user lets their guard down.

 Protection for iPhones

 As well as LinkedIn and SMS, phishing attacks are becoming common for mobile devices via WhatsApp and social media platforms Twitter and Instagram.
-Social engineering is key to executing phishing attacks and hackers seem to have recognised that users are often less vigilant and lack external protection when using mobile.
-Even with all of their cutting edge features and updates, iPhones are lacking in comprehensive protection from phishing and social engineering-based attacks.
+Social engineering is key to executing phishing attacks.
+Hackers seem to have recognised that users are often less vigilant and lack external protection when using mobile.
+Even with all of their cutting edge features, iPhones are lacking in comprehensive protection from phishing and social engineering-based attacks.

-So following today’s announcements and when upgrading to Apple’s latest offering, consider what might be the most important accessory for your new iPhone: security.
+So, when upgrading to Apple’s latest offering, consider what might be the most important accessory for your new iPhone: security.